66Origin/node-necs/README.md

 **A few notes:**

 - We use `lodash` but do require only the functions we need and we do not use chains.
 It drastically lower the memory footprint.
+- Sub-classing components is supported, but you must not insert many components sharing a common super class (excepted for AComponent).
+This limitation is not strictly checked in code due to limitations from Javascript.
+Making components as mixins may fix the limitation.

 # Use cases